 Do you have an estate plan?
-Preparing to make an estate plan can be a lot of work.
+Preparing to make an estate plan can be a lot of work, but that shouldn't create inertia!
 Do you want to pass on your assets via a will or through a trust?
 Wills are subject to probate; trusts are not.
+It is worth your time to properly learn about the advantages and disadvantages of either option.
 To properly prepare an estate plan, especially a trust-based estate plan, you first need to gather asset information and make a list of everything you own.